alecfremond-wq/CS-Group-12.04/README.md

 # 8. My Recipes: You can create and save your own personal recipes.

-# 9. Friends: Here you can follow other users and see their own recipes and their wishlists.
+# 9. Friends: Here you can follow other users and see their own recipes and their wishlists (interactive).

 ```